datnerde/obsedian_notes/OMSCS/GOIS/readings/notes/An Efficient and Portable Web Server.md

 ## Single-process event-driven (SPED)

-- Single processs processes HTTP requests
+- Single process processes HTTP requests
 - Use non-blocking system calls to perform asynchronous I/O operations
     - Ex `select` on UNIX or `poll` on System V to check for I/O operations that have completed
 - A SPED Server can be thought of as a state machine that performs one step of an HTTP request at a time